Auddity/Stat-Tracker-App/README.md

 Make it look appealing.

 ## Misc Notes & Info
+Adding a position & stat type Productin Note:
+  - Production Note (Principle 2 invoked): Had to drop `datalist` element.
+Couln't get JS functionality working.
+I also learned it doesn't work in Safari.
+  - Replaced it with a `select` element.
+It makes The JS code easier and cleaner.

 ### Principles
 I *try* to keep two specific principles in mind while building this app: